saiaps/language-system-api/README.md

 What tools do we use to write code here?

+For starters, describe everything you did to set up your computer to write code in this language comfortably.

-Ideally, provide a script for setting up a development environment.
-This may be in a container.
+Ideally, provide a script for setting up a development environment. or a container and instructions for using it.

 ### Tests